21 Retaining Wall Ideas to Upgrade Your Backyard

 What is the easiest retaining wall to build?

-Short walls under 3 feet tall are usually the easiest retaining walls to build and the most friendly for DIY projects.
-Short retaining walls are best used for raised flower beds or sectioning off areas of your yard.
-Additionally, masonry blocks and concrete blocks are some of the easiest materials to build a retaining wall with.
+Short walls under three feet tall are usually the easiest retaining walls to build and the most friendly for DIY projects.
+Low retaining walls are best used for raised flower beds or sectioning off areas of your yard.
+Additionally, masonry blocks and concrete blocks are some of the easiest materials to use when building a retaining wall.

 Can I build my own retaining wall?

 Yes.
-Short retaining walls (under 3 feet) make for DIY-friendly projects.
-However, if a larger, more complex wall is being built or it’s used to hold up a hillside, you should seek out a professional.
-Retaining walls can be difficult to install and a professional can help you avoid costly mistakes and repairs later on down the road.
+Short retaining walls (under three feet) can be DIY-friendly projects.
+However, if a larger, more complex wall is being built or it is used to hold up a hillside, you should seek out a professional.
+Retaining walls can be difficult to install and a professional can help you avoid costly mistakes and future repairs.

 How high can a retaining wall be?